 An expatriate is a U.S. citizen or legal resident living outside the U.S. for an extended period of time.
-Expatriates are required to file U.S. income tax returns and are subject to the same filing requirements and filing thresholds as U.S. citizens and U.S. residents’ non-citizens.
+Expatriates are required to file U.S. income tax returns and are subject to the same filing requirements and filing thresholds as U.S. citizens and U.S. resident non-citizens.

 Tax returns for U.S. persons living outside the United States on April 15th are due on June 15th.
-Extensions of time to file are available until October 15 but the appropriate extension form must be timely filed with the IRS.
+Extensions of time to file are available until October 15, but the appropriate extension form must be timely filed with the IRS.

 U.S. persons living outside the United States must also comply with both FBAR and FACTA filing requirements.
 The penalties for failure to do proper reporting under FBAR and FACTA can result in sizeable penalties which could match or even in some cases exceed the value of the unreported accounts; they can even result in criminal prosecutions.

 We are available to clients outside the U.S. by phone, Skype and email.
 Just because you live outside the U.S. does not mean you should not have U.S. accountants who not only know the law but who can also represent you in front of the IRS should the need arise.
 Need a Skype appointment ?
 Just email us at Info@RMSAccounting.com or call us at 1-954-563-1269.